Barbara Gittings & Kay Lahusen — Part 2

 Barbara Gittings died on February 18, 2007.
 Kay lives outside Philadelphia in a retirement community.
-I have the pleasure of speaking with Kay every now and then and the first thing she always says to me is, “Hello dear, What have you got for me?”
-Kay can’t be out on the front lines anymore, but wants to know what going on with us younger folks.
-If you’d like to get a message to Kay, write to me at firstname.lastname@example.org and I’ll be sure to get it to her.
+I have the pleasure of speaking with Kay every now and then and the first thing she always says to me is, “Hello dear, what have you got for me?”
+Kay can’t be out on the front lines anymore but wants to know what’s going on with us younger folks.
+If you’d like to get a message to Kay, write to me at email@example.com and I’ll be sure to get it to her.
 I know she’d be happy to hear from you.

 Before I go, I’d like to tell you about a new podcast from our friends at WNYC Studios.
 It’s the Nancy podcast, hosted by Tobin Lo and Kathy Tu.
 As they say, everyone’s a little bit gay.
 So give them a listen.
 You’ll find them everywhere podcasts are available.